LNAT University and Score Requirements

 Course: LLB Law

 The good news is that LSE is not using any cut-off scores.
 LNAT forms part of the holistic assessment of all candidate data.
 However, LSE is express at using the Score in particular to distinguish between seemingly similar applications.
-Therefore, one can expect that doing well on the LNAT can be an important determinant of a successful application, and that the average score will be similar to Oxford and UCL.
-Such challenge can only be met through substantial practice of Tests.

 University of Bristol